 While this process on the Canonet is mostly like other rangefinders of the era, the light seal on the rear door is quite a bit wider than on most cameras, so there’s just more of it to scrape off.
-Its a messy process which I cover in other posts, so I won’t go into great deal about it here, but here are some pictures of the completed job.
+Its a messy process which I cover in my article “Breathing New Life into Old Cameras”, so I won’t go into great deal about it here, but here are some pictures of the completed job.

 It would be hard to talk to other collectors of old cameras and never hear anyone talk about the Canonet series, especially the QL17.
 This is actually one of the more popular models and one that I had been familiar with since I bought my earliest cameras.
 As a matter of fact, I talk about the differences between the Yashica Electro and the Canonet in my review for the Yashica Electro.

 It took me a while to acquire one, mostly because of their price.
 The one thing that comes with popularity is high prices.
 I took a quick look at sold auctions on eBay for Canonet QL17s and the prices are consistently near, and in some cases exceeding, $100.
 That’s not to say that this camera isn’t worth that price, but you can have cameras of similar quality for much less.
 Yashica Electros, Konica Auto S2s, and Minolta Hi-Matic 7s often go for $20 – $30 in good shape, so if you’re a buyer of value cameras like I am, it’s hard to justify the cost of a Canonet when comparable cameras are so much less expensive.